Want to try the OnePlus 5 before anyone else? Here's how to give it your best shot

 “For many people, smartphones are their go-to daily camera.
 With the right technology in their hands, users can take mobile photography to new heights,” the firm writes.

 “We want to bring a device that's truly tailored and perfected for photography lovers.
-That's why we're looking for voices from the mobile photographer community hear and learn from.”
+That's why we're looking for voices from the mobile photographer community [to] hear and learn from.”

 Just yesterday, OnePlus revealed the first official sample shot from the OnePlus 5.